 - Musicalis Interruptus: The eponymous song "Mr. Greg" suddenly ends when Pearl loudly rejects Greg's offer to dance with him.

 - Musical World Hypothesis: All of the songs seem to follow the Alternate Universe Hypothesis.
 For instance, at the end of "Mr. Greg" (the song sung when Greg, Steven, and Pearl check into the hotel and enjoy the opulence), when Pearl breaks the rhyming scheme and walks away, one of the hotel employees gripes that she ruined the song.

 - My God, What Have I Done?: We're shown that, despite their rivalry, Greg really does feel guilty that he hurt Pearl by getting together with Rose.

-- New York Is Only Manhattan: Steven, his dad Greg, and Pearl visit Empire City (their universe's name for NYC).
-They specifically visit Manhattan.
+- New York Is Only Manhattan: Steven, his dad Greg, and Pearl visit Empire City (their universe's name for NYC), and the hotel is clearly in (the world's equivalent to) Manhattan.